Pennsylvania's DUI law prohibits driving or being in actual physical control of a vehicle while:

 The consequences of a second DUI conviction—which can be the result of a plea bargain or being found guilty after a trial—differ depending on the facts of the case.
 But generally, the possible penalties include:

-- DUIs with a minor passenger.
 A second offender who's caught driving under the influence with a passenger who is under 18 years old can be charged with a first-degree misdemeanor.
-In addition to the penalties mentioned above, the convicted motorist is looking at least $2,500 in fines and one to six months in jail.
+In addition to the penalties mentioned above, the convicted motorist is looking at at least $2,500 in fines and one to six months in jail.
 The driver also faces an 18-month license suspension.

 Anyone convicted of a second DUI must have an ignition interlock device (IID) installed to obtain a restricted license during the suspension period.